Last Updated on: 5th September 2023, 01:56 am

 Who Lives in Revere?

 When compared to other parts of New England, this town is relatively diverse.
-Almost 30% of the residents here are Latinx.
-Another 5% each are Black, Asian or of mixed racial descent.
+Almost 30% of the residents here are Hispanic.
+Another 5% each are Black or Hispanic, Asian or two or more races.
 There are very few Native American people living in Revere, despite the area’s rich Native American history.

 Folks in this city have a wide range of educational backgrounds as well.
 More than three quarters of the population has their high school diploma, but only 20% have completed their Bachelor’s Degree.
 Only 6.4% of Revere residents have their Master’s Degree, and less than 1% have reached a Doctorate.